-- 1. Catholic looked after girls' and Catholic girls' who have been adopted (or made subject to child arrangements order or special guardianship orders) immediately following having been looked after.1 - 2.
+- 1. Catholic looked after girls' and Catholic girls' who have been adopted (or made subject to child arrangements order or special guardianship orders) immediately following having been looked after or in state care in the UK or abroad. - 2.
 Baptised Catholic girls with a Certificate of Catholic Practice - 3.
 Baptised Catholics